adriatic/tandem/docs/01-how-to/2-debugging/chrome/02-chrome.md

 ### tracing the authentication code

-Follow the instructions in the [example-1](https://rw-community.org/how-to/debugging/chrome/chrome).
-Also have the [authentication](https://redwoodjs.com/docs/tutorial/chapter4/authentication) chapter in the [Redwood Tutorial](https://redwoodjs.com/docs/tutorial/foreword) ready, so you can trace through the code, using the explanations from both [Tandem](https://rw-community.org/how-to/debugging/introduction) and [Redwood](https://redwoodjs.com/docs/tutorial/foreword) tutorials.
+Have the [authentication](https://redwoodjs.com/docs/tutorial/chapter4/authentication) chapter in the [Redwood Tutorial](https://redwoodjs.com/docs/tutorial/foreword) ready, so you can trace through the code, using the explanations from both [Tandem](https://rw-community.org/how-to/debugging/introduction) and [Redwood](https://redwoodjs.com/docs/tutorial/foreword) tutorials.

 ---
 ---